INFORMATION FOR EMPLOYERS

 Summer Interview Program

-The Summer Interview Program is for private sector employers hiring rising 2Ls for their 2027 Summer Associate programs.
-To register, complete and submit the Summer Interview Program Registration Form.
-We look forward to connecting you with the Class of 2028.
+The Summer Interview Program connects private sector employers with rising 2Ls for 2027 Summer Associate positions.
+To participate, complete and submit the Summer Interview Program Registration Form.
+We look forward to introducing you to the Class of 2028.

-This option is for employers who prefer to manage the interview process themselves.
-Following the student application deadline set by the employer, employers may contact candidates and schedule interviews themselves.
-Spring grades will not be available before June 8.
+Employers who prefer to manage their own interview process may request a resume collect.
+Following the student application deadline set by the employer, employers contact and schedule interviews with candidates.
+Please note that Spring grades will not be available before June 8.

 Fall Interview Program

-FSU Law will host virtual and on-campus interviews for all legal employers in August, September and October interested in hiring 2L and/or 3L students for clerkships, summer associate or entry-level positions.
-To register, complete and submit the Fall 2026 Interview Program Registration Form.
+FSU Law hosts both virtual and on-campus interviews each Fall for all legal employers interested in hiring 2L and/or 3L students for clerkships, summer associate or entry-level positions.
+To participate, complete and submit the Fall 2026 Interview Program Registration Form.

-Beyond our Spring, Summer and Fall Interview Programs, legal employers can share job opportunities at any time throughout the year.
+Beyond our formal interview programs, legal employers can share job opportunities at any time throughout the year.

 Job Post